sheha919/Cobaltocenium_project/README.md

     * Create the input file for geometry optimization of substituted benzene using "h_charge_opt.in"
     * Perfom the Hirshfeld charge calculation by adding the optimized geometry to "h_charge_sub.in"
     * Use "h_charge_calculator.py" to calculate the sum of Hirshfeld charge on C<sub>6</sub>H<sub>5</sub> for each substituent and generate the "h_charge.dat" file

+  * Once all required data files are created, "data.py" can be used to calculate BDE and other chemical properties to di-substituted complexes.
+(Note: Do the necessary changes in data.py file as in the comments)